 Why do I do it?
 Why is SaveYourself.ca so negative?
 (It’s not.)
 Why do I do so much debunking and criticism?
 (Pesky ethics.)
 Is doing that even actually negative?
 (Nope.)
 Do I ever report good news?
 (Yep.)
 How is my approach helping ordinary people in pain?
 (It saves them time and money.)
 And do I really hate massage?
 (Don’t be absurd.)

 Leonard Cohen, Anthem

-I plead “not guilty” — and the accusation of negativity wouldn’t matter even if it was true.
-What does matters is the truth — even when it’s ugly and disappointing, which it often is.
+I plead “not guilty” — but the accusation of negativity wouldn’t matter even if it was true.
+What does matters is the truth, even when it’s ugly and disappointing, which it often is.
 I have many reasons for doing what I do, but I only need this one: I value integrity in health care for its own sake.
 Even if a health myth is relatively harmless, I’ll bust it just for the dishonesty.
 And if it actually hurts innocent people who are already in pain?
 If it wastes their time, or their money?
 Or distracts them from proper health care?
-Then I’m definitely going to bust it.
+Well, then I’m definitely going to bust it.

 I realize myth busting and idealistic critical analysis can seem negative, but I believe it’s actually the most positive thing anyone can do: it is a noble and exciting good cause to strive for truth and excellence in health care, and to defend patients from false hope, fraud, and worse.

 Working on SaveYourself.ca never feels negative to me.
 I have fun taking health care seriously.
 I am a natural contrarian, curmudgeon, and satirist.
 And I do report plenty of good news, and some treatments for common painful problems are indeed well worth trying.
 For instance, my prominent Pain & Injury Survival Tips page offers dozens of useful examples.